 In this lab, students will learn about Thevenin and Norton equivalent circuits.
-Equivalent circuits are simplified versions of complex circuits that yield the same values and can, therefore, be used to make calculations about those circuits easier.
-For both Thevenin Equivalent Circuits and Norton's Equivalent Circuits, students will confirm the founding theorems of equivalent circuits through a combination of calculation and circuit-building on the NI ELVIS III.
+Equivalent circuits are simplified versions of complex circuits that yield the same values and can, therefore, be used to simplify calculations about those circuits.
+For both Thevenin Equivalent Circuits and Norton Equivalent Circuits, students will confirm the founding theorems of equivalent circuits through a combination of calculation and circuit-building on the NI ELVIS III.

 In this lab, students will learn how to recognize and analyze voltage divider and resistance bridge circuits.
 A voltage divider is a linear circuit that produces an output voltage smaller than its input voltage; it works by splitting the input voltage among its components.
 A bridge circuit is a circuit with two branches that are connected by a conductive bridge.
 Both types of circuit have numerous influential real-world applications, as students will discover through both simulation and hands-on work using NI ELVIS III.